 The Police and Crime Commissioner (PCC) has responsibility to hold the Chief Constable to account for an efficient & effective police force.
 In terms of monitoring the Constabulary’s use of Stop and Search the PCC receives updates to his Accountability and Performance Panel in January and July.
 This report provides data on the use of stop and search across Suffolk, and the outcomes of those searches, as well as providing an update from the Stop Search Reference Group (SSRG) on the work it does to scrutinise use of the power.

-The latest stop and search data presented at Accountability and Performance Panel on 15 January 2021 can be found here:
+The latest stop and search data presented to the Accountability and Performance Panel on 14 January 2022 can be found here:

 What is Stop and Search?

 The power to Stop and Search is an important policing tool in the fight against crime.
 It can prevent, detect, and deter criminal activity.
 There is information on the Constabulary website about the appropriate use of the power and what to expect if you are stopped and searched.